mudgen/webscript/README.md

 # Use it in React, Vue and other libraries and frameworks!

 Webscript was designed to be used in existing libraries and frameworks.
-It can also be used by itself without any library.
+It can also be used by itself without a library.

-Webscript's `elementBuilders` function can be called with a function that is used to create the elements.
-Let's call this function `createElement` because it is often called that.
+Webscript interoperates with libraries and frameworks by taking a function from them that is used to create the elements.
+Webscript's `elementBuilders` function is called with the function from the library/framework.
+Let's call this function from the library or framework `createElement` because it is often called that.

-The `createElement` function must take the following arguments: `components, properties, ...children`.
-These are exactly the arguments that React's [React.createElement](https://reactjs.org/docs/react-without-jsx.html) function take.
-Vue also provides a [createElement function](https://vuejs.org/v2/guide/render-function.html#createElement-Arguments).
+The `createElement` function must have the following parameters: `components, properties, ...children`.
+These are exactly the parameters used by React's [React.createElement](https://reactjs.org/docs/react-without-jsx.html) function.
+Vue also provides a [createElement function](https://vuejs.org/v2/guide/render-function.html#createElement-Arguments) with these parameters.

-Webscript should work with any library or framework that provides a `createElement` function that takes the above arguments.
+Webscript should work with any library or framework that provides a `createElement` function that has the above parameters.

+Here is an example of using Webscript in React.

 ## React Example

-Here is an example of Webscript used in React:

 ```javascript
 import React from 'react';